GoldfishPi/erikbadger.com/src/md/projects/04_dotfiles.md

 name: Dotfiles
 tools: Linux
 ---
-Linux is an extremely customizable desktop system because of this my  desktop has taken on a fairly unique look and every once and a while  someone will ask how I made it look this way.
-This is how!
-A bunch of  configuration files that I'm always tweaking.
+Linux is an incredibly customizable desktop environment, which is why my setup has a unique look.
+Every now and then, someone asks how I achieved this design—well, it’s all thanks to a collection of configuration files that I’m constantly tweaking.